 Management: This essay is meant to be less of a review and more of analysis of the show being examined.
-It contains plot spoilers for the A Place Farther than the Universe anime.
+It contains plot spoilers for the Your Name anime.

 We’re acquainted with these tales of from folklore and myth, the premises of horror stories, those testimonials people caught on special TV channels: a place of some awful significance is haunted by undead spirits.
 Moldering graveyards, abandoned asylums, scarred battlefields, places of disaster… In the fields of Gettysburg, for example, some locals claim that they can hear the dead, soldiers from long ago who haunt the former battlefield.
 Gettysburg was the location of the American Civil War’s bloodiest battle, and its legacy as the site of mass slaughter has made the more superstitious perceive it as a site of restless energy.
 In the popular imagination, these places serve as liminal spaces, locations and sites where all-too-natural dichotomies are not normally observed: death intermingling with life, life intermingling with death.
 The dead have not passed into the afterlife, the ether, or permanent rest as they ought to have.
 Instead, their undead spirits wander the grounds, bound to some place of awful significance.